digiaonline/docs/guides/common-procedures.md

 ## What to do when you’re sick

-Inform Raisa on Slack or by email as well as any team members and clients you are currently working with.
+Inform Janne on Slack or by email as well as any team members and clients you are currently working with.

 As a Nord Software employee, you are eligible to seek medical attention at any of Mehiläinen’s hospitals free of charge.